bergolho1337/CMake/SharedLibrary/With-CMake/README.md

 Shared libraries provide modularity to the development environment as the library code can be changed, modified and recompiled without having to re-compile the applications that use this library.

-This example demonstrate how to build a simple shared library using CMake.
+This example demonstrate how to build a simple shared library using **CMake**.

 The first step is to compile the shared library which is located on the Generator folder.
-Once in this folder build the shared library by calling CMake.
+Once in this folder build the shared library by calling **CMake**.
 We move the ``libshared.so`` file to the root folder, but it is not necessary.

 ```sh
 $ cd build; cmake ..; make
 $ mv libshared.so ../
 ```

 The second step is to proper use the shared library.
 This procedure is done by the program located on the Usage folder.
-Enter this directory and compile the code using CMake and then execute it normally.
+Enter this directory and compile the code using **CMake** and then execute it normally.

 ```sh
 $ cd build; cmake ..; make